thunderrabbit/barefoot_rob/content/events/2023/05/21cuddle-party-event-in-tokyo.en.md

 introductions and discussions about boundaries and consent that help establish the supportive environment of the cuddle party.

-The Welcome Circle will last about an hour.
+The Welcome Circle will last around an hour, then you are welcome to stay for
-After that, our Self-Directed Connection will need to finish by 22:45.
+Self-Directed Connection, socializing, and snacks.
-You may leave earlier if you like.
+The space will be available until 22:45.

 #### Where